RaamPujangga/Smoke-Alert-System-Via-Telegram/README.md

 In this case, this device capabale of detecting smoke, and LPG gas leaks.
 At the same time, the device must be able to provide notifications to the user through a smartphone.

-This readme describes every step required to get going with the smoke detector:
+This readme describes every step required to get going with the smoke alert system:

 1. [Preparing the materials](https://github.com/RaamPujangga/Smoke-Alert-System-Via-Telegram/tree/master#1-prepare-the-materials)
 2. [Preparing Telegram Bot](https://github.com/RaamPujangga/Smoke-Alert-System-Via-Telegram/tree/master#2-prepare-telegram-bot)